-For Tier 1, we recommend trying to get a Fastpass+ for Mickey and Minnie’s Runaway Railway.
-It is the newest ride in the parks, and therefore one of the most popular.
-It can be easier to rope drop the other two Tier 1 rides generally (i.e. head straight there when the park opens).
-If you can’t get Mickey and Minnie’s though, the other two Fastpasses are great options (that’s why they’re Tier 1!)
+For Tier 1, we recommend trying to get a Fastpass+ for Mickey and Minnie’s Runaway Railway or Slinky Dog Dash.
+Mickey and Minnie’s Runaway Railroad is the newest ride in the parks, and therefore one of the most popular.
+But Slinky Dog Dash remains a highly popular ride, too.
+Whichever Fastpass+ you don’t get, rope drop that ride (i.e. head straight there when the park opens!)

 For Tier 2, we recommended prioritizing Tower of Terror, Toy Story Mania, or Rock ‘n’ Roller Coaster, depending on your priorities.

 If you want one of your Tier 2 Fastpasses to be a show, we recommend the Frozen Sing-Along Celebration.
 This is one of the most popular shows on property, and you could potentially get shut out of the audience if you arrive too late.
 Having a Fastpass+ guarantees you entry though.

 Also, don’t forget about single rider!
 (Not currently available, but hopefully will be again in the future.)
 Two rides in Hollywood Studios have single rider lines: Rock ‘n’ Roller Coaster and Millennium Falcon: Smugglers Run.
 If your party is okay with splitting up, using the single rider line could give you a wait time almost as quick as a Fastpass+ without having to actually use a Fastpass+.
 (Know that with Smugglers Run though, you will likely NOT get the coveted pilot position and will probably get stuck in the back.
 So if that’s important to you, opt to wait with your group instead.)